ClickHouse/ClickHouse/docs/en/getting_started/example_datasets/nyc_taxi.md

 # New York Taxi Data

-This dataset can be received in two ways:
+This dataset can be obtained in two ways:

 - import from raw data
-- dowload of prepared partitions
+- download of prepared partitions

 ## How to Import The Raw Data